Meno96/urbe-auction/README.md

 In addition to communicating with the backend, the frontend also integrates with The Graph to index events and perform queries on the Ethereum blockchain.
 This allows the application to display real-time data on auctions and bids and update the UI accordingly.

+### Hardhat

+The project uses Solidity, a programming language designed specifically for smart contracts on Ethereum, to write the auction and the NFT contract, and Hardhat to test everything.

 <hr/>

 ## 🛠️&nbsp; How to run